Mary Shelley (film): Production

 Mary Shelley (changed from the original title, A Storm in the Stars, in January 2017) is based on an original screenplay by Australian screenwriter Emma Jensen.
 Jensen received development funding from Screen NSW and Screen Australia to develop the screenplay to first draft and her US agents, United Talent Agency, sold the screenplay to US producer Amy Baer.
 Director Haifaa al-Mansour was set to direct the film.

 The casting process went from 2014 to 2016.
 Elle Fanning was cast in the film to play Mary Shelley.
 The Diary of a Teenage Girl star Bel Powley joined the film to play Claire Clairmont, Mary's stepsister, who complicates the relationship between both lovers.
 Douglas Booth was cast in the film to play the role of Percy, while HanWay Films was on board to produce the film and handle the film's international sales.
 Ben Hardy joined the film, which would be also produced by Alan Moloney and Ruth Coady of Parallel Films.
 Tom Sturridge, Maisie Williams, Stephen Dillane, and Joanne Froggatt joined the cast.

-Principal photography began on February 20, 2016 in Dublin, Ireland.
+Principal photography began on February 20, 2016, in Dublin, Ireland.
 On March 7, the production moved to Luxembourg.

+Music

 Release

 The film had its world premiere at the Toronto International Film Festival on September 9, 2017.
 Shortly after, IFC Films and Curzon Artificial Eye acquired U.S. and U.K. distribution rights to the film, respectively.
 The film had its American premiere at the Tribeca Film Festival on April 28, 2018.

 It was released in the United States on May 25, and in the United Kingdom on July 6.